ArbenKqiku/arbenkqiku.github.io/_posts/2020-05-09-create-docker-image-deploy-cloud.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-3-docker-tutorial/image-4.jpg" alt="linearly separable data">

-# How to connect to activate APIs on Google Cloud
+# How to activate APIs on Google Cloud

 Once you have a Google Cloud Project, you need to activate its different services.
 For instance, if you wanted to use big query to store your data, you would need to activate the Big Query API.